 With that out of the way, here are the 10 biggest car boots you can get today…

 If outright space is your number one priority, you’ll need to look at the Peugeot e-Traveller, or its Citroen e-SpaceTourer or Vauxhall Vivaro-e Life relations.
 Virtually identical, all are available only with electric powertrains, have roughly 150 miles of range and are based on vans.
-The van origins do mean all should be reliable and, most importantly, you’ll have plenty of space to play with thanks to their boxy shape.
+Commercial origins mean all should be hard-wearing, reliable and, most importantly, you’ll have plenty of space to play with thanks to their boxy shapes.

 All three are available in different sizes, including an extra-long version that can carry up to eight people and all their luggage.
 With the long-wheelbase e-Traveller XL, there’s a massive 989 litres of boot space even with all seats up, but this increases to 2,381 litres with the third row folded.

-Need a big, van-based MPV?
+Need a big, van-based MPV, but with a dash of flair thanks to funky styling?
 It seems many of the most spacious options are French, as the Citroen e-Berlingo Multispace and Peugeot e-Rifter (plus their non-French cousin, the Vauxhall Combo-e Life) have some of the biggest boots of any car available.
 Even the standard-sized versions offer 775 litres of boot space with the rear seats up, while the seven-seat XL versions offer 1,050 litres of space, albeit with the third row of seats folded flat.

 Early in 2022, Citroen, Peugeot and Vauxhall announced that the Berlingo, Rifter and Combo Life would only be offered with a pure-electric powertrain.
 This gives these spacious MPVs a range of just over 170 miles and the ability to charge from 10-80% in just 30 minutes when using a public 100kW fast charger.